Skip to content

 Back up your iPhone first through iCloud or a computer.
 Go to Settings > General > Transfer or Reset iPhone > Erase All Content and Settings.
 This restores iOS to its default state.

 If Bluetooth still doesn’t work after a factory reset, the Bluetooth chip itself may have failed.
-According to iMore’s iPhone Bluetooth troubleshooting guide, hardware Bluetooth failures are rare but do occur, especially after liquid exposure or a significant drop, and require professional repair at an Apple Store or authorized service provider.
+According to Apple’s Bluetooth accessory support guide, you should contact Apple Support or an authorized service provider when an accessory still won’t connect after standard troubleshooting.
+Hardware Bluetooth failures are rare but do occur, especially after liquid exposure or a significant drop.

 If your iPhone won’t restore in recovery mode during the reset process, that guide covers the workarounds.